yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-yvault-roi.md

 ### ROI

-Are you an advanced user trying to understand how ROI is calculated?
-Skip directly to "[_Why we can't use compound or linear interest formulas to estimate yVaults returns_](https://docs.yearn.finance/getting-started/guides/how-to-understand-yvault-roi#why-cant-we-use-compound-or-linear-interest-formulas-to-estimate-yvaults-returns)"
+Trying to understand how ROI is calculated?
+Skip directly to "[_Why we should use ROI instead of APY to estimate yVaults returns_](https://docs.yearn.finance/getting-started/guides/how-to-understand-yvault-roi#why-cant-we-use-compound-or-linear-interest-formulas-to-estimate-yvaults-returns)"

-If you are a beginner in DeFi or new to Yearn keep on reading.
+If you are a beginner in DeFi or new to Yearn keep on reading!

 #### ROI definition:

 > Return on investment \(ROI\) is a ratio between net profit \(over a period\) and cost of investment \(resulting from an investment of some resources at a point in time\).
 A high ROI means the investment's gains compare favorably to its cost.
 As a performance measure, ROI is used to evaluate the efficiency of an investment or to compare the efficiencies of several different investments.\[1\] In economic terms, it is one way of relating profits to capital invested.
 Source: [Wikipedia](https://en.wikipedia.org/wiki/Return_on_investment)

-- ROI is a key performance indicator \(KPI\) available in all Yearn Vaults \(yVaults\) located here: [https://yearn.finance/vaults](https://yearn.finance/vaults).
+- ROI is a key performance indicator \(KPI\) available in all Yearn Vaults \(yVaults\) located here as "Estimated Yearly Yield": [https://yearn.finance/vaults](https://yearn.finance/vaults).
 - ROI is useful when comparing and assessing vault performance.
 - ROI presented in Yearn is a **yearly ROI**.
 You deposit X and 1 year later you receive X + \(X \* ROI\).
 - The ROI presented is a _current estimation_ based on data since the yVault's inception.
 If performance remains constant, after 1 year you will receive the displayed ROI.
 Rates are unstable currently, and fluctuate based on market/strategy.